ddvk/remarkable-touchgestures/readme.md

 touch left/right 1/3 of the screen to turn pages

-swipe up to enter sleep mode
+swipe up - to execute a hardcoded script `~/scripts/swipeup.sh`